SvenGroot/JumboCore/README.md

 of it.
 It's still by far the largest project I've done where all of the work was done by me individually.

-If you have any questions, feel free to ask them here.
+If you have any questions or feedback, feel free to [use the discussions tab](https://github.com/SvenGroot/JumboCore/discussions).
 I will try to help you if I can, but please understand that I’m not officially supporting this project.

 ## Why is it called Jumbo?

-Hadoop is named after the stuffed elephant of one of the original developer's children.
+Hadoop, in case you didn't know, is named after the stuffed elephant of one of the original developer's children.
 Jumbo is a real elephant, made famous by P.T.
 Barnum, and since his name has become synonymous with things that are huge, it seemed appropriate for *large* scale data processing.

-Additionally, it was consistent with my penchant for using words meaning big (my last name is "big" in Dutch, and my website is [Ookii.org](https://www.ookii.org), "big" in Japanese).
+Additionally, it was consistent with my penchant for using words meaning "big" (my last name is "big" in Dutch, and my website is [Ookii.org](https://www.ookii.org), "big" in Japanese).

 As for Jumbo Jet, that was an obvious pun that I couldn't resist once the name Jumbo was selected.